The Micromosaic vs Mosaic Debate

 by Nancy Janeliunas

 The internet serves as a valuable resource, but it also struggles to maintain the accuracy of the information available to the public.
-A prime example of this issue is the term "micromosaic," which has become widely adopted for items that are actually called "mosaics."
+A prime example of this issue is the term "micromosaic" or "micro mosaic" which has become a widely adopted term applied to "mosaics."
 Only occasionally do we encounter listings that refer to these items by their correct name.
 This trend of misnaming has persisted for approximately a decade, leading many individuals to recognize them by the incorrect terminology.
-However, this widespread usage does not alter their true identity as defined by the majority.
-Simply relying on Google or the internet often leads to a proliferation of inaccurate information, as many experienced and professional sellers, aware of the distinction, acknowledge that "micromosaic" garners more interest, ranks higher in search engine results, and is popularly misapplied.
+Many blogs by jewelry dealers and hobby resellers post articles using the wrong name just compounding the issue and causing even more confusion.
+However, this widespread usage does not alter their true classification as defined by the majority.
+Simply relying on Google, internet blogs and posts by non authoritative sources often leads to a proliferation of inaccurate information.
+Many experienced and professional sellers, who are aware of the distinction, acknowledge that "micromosaic" garners more interest, ranks higher in search engine results, and is intentionally misapplied.
 They justify this choice by arguing that without the term "micromosaic," their products would be overlooked, given that it is the name most commonly used.
 Nevertheless, it remains true that two wrongs do not make a right.
-Thus, the challenge persists: how can we effectively differentiate between the two?
+Thus, the challenge persists: how can we effectively differentiate between the two so that we know regardless of what a seller calls them?

 First what is a Mosaic?

-Mosaic is the art of decorating a surface with designs made up of closely set, small pieces of material which can be glass or other ceramic.
+Mosaic is the art of decorating a surface with designs made up of closely set, small pieces of material which can be glass or ceramic or other material.
 The tiles that make these works of art are called tesserae which can vary considerably in size.
 In jewelry they can range from tesserae as large as 10 millimeters to glass threads less than 1mm called filati (spun enamel) which makes the finest mosaics look like miniature paintings.
+The broad category of mosaics are then broken into subgenres based on a number of factors relating to the size and assembly of the tesserae.
+For mosaics used in jewelry the three genres we see are noted with the historical name and (current name): Florence (pietra dura), Roman (micromosaic) and Venetian (mosaic).

 Defining Micromosaic

-Mosaicists of the Vatican Studio in Rome note for their history of mosaic's in the paragraph titled 'Technical Aspects of a Micromosaic' in the below link that originally the dimensions of the loaf shaped tesserae or oblong rods which could be circular or cubic was less than 1mm in diameter or cross-section and not exceeding 2mm or 3mm in length.
+In Italy this type of mosaic was called "mosaici minuti" which translates in English to 'minute mosaic'.
+Mosaicists of the Vatican Studio in Rome note for their history of micromosaic's in the paragraph titled 'Technical Aspects of a Micromosaic' in the below link that historically the dimensions of the loaf shaped tesserae or oblong rods which could be circular or cubic that are less than 1mm in diameter cross-section and not exceeding 2mm or 3mm in length.
 In the earlier 1800's when the technique progressed to finer threads, the filati were cut into even finer more minute tesserae. https://www.micromosaico.it/hi...
+The "mosaici minuti" were originally refered to historically as 'Roman mosaic's' but this classification was thought to be a misleading term for them as the ancient Roman mosaic's were not as fine.
+Also the process for making "mosaici minuti" did not exist until the later 1700's.
+However it wasn't until the 1970's when a noted British collector, Sir Arthur Gilbert made a distinction of the subgenre for the finer minute mosaic's by calling them micromosaic.
+This was a very close English translation of their given name by the Rome mosaicist's and a more accurate way to make the distinction from other mosaics that are not as fine.

 • Tesserea tiles less than 1mm in diameter and 2mm to no longer than 3mm in length.